copilotly/copilotly-resources/resources/user-guide/change-shortcut-key.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# For Chrome/Brave/Opera/Edge
+# Change Shortcut Key

 1. Go to `chrome://extensions/shortcuts` in your browser.